zdravkov/kendo-docs/api/web/gantt.md

 > Changes of the data source will be reflected in the widget.

 > Assigning a new data source would have no effect.
 Use the [setDataSource](#methods-setDataSource) method instead.

+### views `Array`

+The views displayed by the gantt and their configuration.
+The array items can be either objects specifying the view configuration or strings representing the view types (assuming default configuration).
+By default the Kendo UI Gantt widget displays the "day" and "week" views.

+### views.selected `Boolean` *(default: false)*

+If set to `true` the view will be initially selected by the gantt widget.

+> If more than one view is selected then last of them will prevail.

+### views.type `String`

+The type of the view.
+The built-in views are: "day", "week", and "month".

 ## Methods